L. Bernaḅ Brea, M. Cavalier - Meligunìs Lipàra VI

 Very limited excavations have been conducted near Filo di Lorani in the stretch called Filo Braccio.

-Capanna DFilicudi Filo Braccio.
+Filicudi Filo Braccio.
 Hut D

 Two huts have been revealed, the one far larger than the other.
 They were built with pebbles from the Tyrrhenian beach.
 The foundations of these huts are laid over the remains of two older huts.
 The two huts were built beside them and in the interstice between them a group of little vases was found, perhaps a small votive pit.